cyanhearth/100-days-of-code/log.md

 **Today's Progress**: Around 2 hours on Wikipedia Viewer.
 Prettied up the list with CSS transitions and put in full info.

 **Thoughts:** Not as much as I hoped to finish but I have made some progress at least.
-Frustrated trying to center <ul> on the page.
+Frustrated trying to center unordered list on the page.

 **Link to work:** [Wikipedia Viewer](https://codepen.io/cyanhearth/pen/KaGGLz?editors=0110)